Treating generalised anxiety disorder

 SNRIs can also increase your blood pressure, so your blood pressure will be monitored regularly during treatment.

-If SSRIs and SNRIs are not suitable for you, you may be offered pregabalin.
-This is a medication known as an anticonvulsant, which is used to treat conditions such as epilepsy (a condition that causes repeated seizures).
-However, it has also been found to be beneficial in treating anxiety.
+If SSRIs and SNRIs aren't suitable for you, you may be offered pregabalin.
+This is a medication known as an anticonvulsant, which is used to treat conditions such as epilepsy.
+However, it's also been found to be beneficial in treating anxiety.

 Side effects of pregabalin can include: